Art in the Camps (Garden Streams)

 Art in the Camps was a three-year project between 1988 and 1991 that provided creative workshops to Vietnamese refugees in Hong Kong detention camps.
 Organized by Evelyna Liang Yee Woo of Garden Streams — Hong Kong Fellowship of Christian Artists and funded by the United Nations, Art in the Camps provided workshops on painting, drawing, dancing, singing and poetry-writing to Vietnamese refugees, primarily those at the Whitehead Detention Camp in Sha Tin, New Territories.
-By 1991, the project amassed between 600 to 800 pieces of artworks and writings by Vietnamese refugees in its collection.
+By 1991, the project amassed between 600 and 800 pieces of artworks and writings by Vietnamese refugees in its collection.

 In the late 2000s, the collection was sent to the International Institute of Social History in The Netherlands for better preservation, but because of renewed interest by the Chinese University of Hong Kong’s Fine Arts Department in 2017, its return to Hong Kong has since been under discussion.

 The collection has been a part of two exhibitions in Hong Kong: C.A.R.E.
 (Local Vietnamese Community Art Re-encountered) at Lingnan University in 2008 and Nàng Tự Do – The archive of Art In the Camps (Garden Streams) at the Chinese University of Hong Kong in 2020.

 Vietnamese refugees in Hong Kong

 On 3 May 1975, the first group of Vietnamese refugees landed in Hong Kong following the Fall of Saigon on 30 April 1975.
 In 1982, with the passing of the Immigration (Amendment) Bill 1982 by the Hong Kong Government, Vietnamese refugee camps became closed detention centers.
-Between 1975 to 1995, 223,302 Vietnamese refugees landed in Hong Kong, with most resettling in other countries.
+Between 1975 and 1995, 223,302 Vietnamese refugees landed in Hong Kong, with most resettling in other countries.
 The last Vietnamese refugee camp in Hong Kong, Pillar Point, was closed on 31 May 2000.